patrickcping/pingone-go-sdk-v2/risk/docs/RiskPolicyConditionEquals.md

 ## Methods

-### NewRiskPolicySetRiskPoliciesInnerConditionEquals
+### NewRiskPolicyConditionEquals

-`func NewRiskPolicySetRiskPoliciesInnerConditionEquals() *RiskPolicySetRiskPoliciesInnerConditionEquals`
+`func NewRiskPolicyConditionEquals() *RiskPolicyConditionEquals`

-NewRiskPolicySetRiskPoliciesInnerConditionEquals instantiates a new RiskPolicySetRiskPoliciesInnerConditionEquals object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewRiskPolicyConditionEquals instantiates a new RiskPolicyConditionEquals object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed

-### NewRiskPolicySetRiskPoliciesInnerConditionEqualsWithDefaults
+### NewRiskPolicyConditionEqualsWithDefaults

-`func NewRiskPolicySetRiskPoliciesInnerConditionEqualsWithDefaults() *RiskPolicySetRiskPoliciesInnerConditionEquals`
+`func NewRiskPolicyConditionEqualsWithDefaults() *RiskPolicyConditionEquals`

-NewRiskPolicySetRiskPoliciesInnerConditionEqualsWithDefaults instantiates a new RiskPolicySetRiskPoliciesInnerConditionEquals object
-This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewRiskPolicyConditionEqualsWithDefaults instantiates a new RiskPolicyConditionEquals object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set